yyli28/d2mr-assessment-yyli28/06_r-programming/01_hello-world/assessment-yangyueli28.md

     2. Uses `stringr` functions in a data transformation pipeline

         -   [ ] Objective attempt
-        -   [check ] Unique objective attempt
+        -   [x] Unique objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: I'm leaving this one not met as a data transformation pipeline is not included in the project.
+Objective 8 is partially met for the same reason and I checked that one as met.

 12. Use `forcats` functions to work with factor variables